We ask all candidates to submit their resumés through our website:

 Any videos played within a WBT are Flash-based.
 Some browsers like Safari or mobile devices block Flash content.
 Currently, presentation slides will display without a Flash player, but any videos or animations require Flash to function.
 Try watching the WBT from a desktop using a different browser like Internet Explorer or Chrome, and checking that you have the latest version of Flash installed on your computer.

 Some browsers require users to enable the Flash plugin before allowing it to run.
 If you have downloaded the Flash plugin, but still cannot get a video to run, try following the steps to enable Flash within your browser.

 Yes.
-Register for a program track and save 10% on all courses in that track.
 Register for a scheduled paired course and/or for consecutive courses within 7 days of each other and save 10 percent.

 Sorry, we do not reserve spots in any course without payment information.
 Either a credit card or a purchase order (PO) must be used.
 If using a PO, it must be provided before the registration can be processed.

 No. The person who will access the eLearning must be the one who registers for the course.
 The training is available only through an individual’s mySEL account.

 SEL accepts payment by credit card, check, or purchase order.
 A copy of the PO must be provided for our records, as well as billing purposes, before the registration can be processed.